mohanson/daze/README.md

 ### File rule.cidr

 Daze also uses a CIDR(Classless Inter-Domain Routing) file to route addresses.
 The CIDR file is located at "./rule.cidr", and has a lower priority than "rule.ls".

+By default, daze has configured rule.cidr for China's mainland.